gamma-opt/DecisionProgramming.jl/docs/src/examples/n-monitoring.md

 X_F = ProbabilityMatrix(diagram, "F")
 ```

-This matrix has dimensions $(2, \textcolor{orange}{2, 2, 2, 2}, 2)$.
-This is because its information set consists of node $L$ and nodes $A_k$ all of which have 2 states and the node $F$ itself has 2 states.
-The orange colored dimensions correspond to the $A_k$ states, there are four of them because in this case $N = 4$.
+This matrix has dimensions $(2, \textcolor{orange}{2, 2, 2, 2}, 2)$ because node $L$ and nodes $A_k$, which form the information set of $F$, all have 2 states and node $F$ itself also has 2 states.
+The orange colored dimensions correspond to the states of the action nodes $A_k$.

 To set the probabilities we have to iterate over the information states.
 Here it helps to know that in Decision Programming the states of each node are mapped to numbers in the back-end.
 For instance, the load states $high$ and $low$ are referred to as 1 and 2.
 The same applies for the action states $yes$ and $no$, they are states 1 and 2.
-The `paths` function allows us to iterate over the paths of a specific nodes.
+The `paths` function allows us to iterate over the subpaths of specific nodes.
 In these paths, the states are refer to by their indices.
-Now we can iterate over the information states and set the probabilities into the probability matrix in the following way.
+Using this information, we can easily iterate over the information states using the `paths` function and set the probability values into the probability matrix.

 ```julia